collective/collective.developermanual/source/hosting/nginx.rst

 Minimal Nginx front end configuration for Plone on Ubuntu/Debian Linux
 =======================================================================

-This is a minimal configuration to run nginx on Ubuntu/Debian Nginx in front of a Plone site.
+This is a minimal configuration to run nginx on Ubuntu/Debian in front of a Plone site.
 These instructions are *not* for configurations where one uses the buildout configuration tool to build a static Nginx server.